 Prizes range from $20 gift vouchers all the way up to overseas airfares for world championship tournaments.

-Please Note: The Australian Rummikub Championship will held at LFG Sydney on 14 July 2018.
+Please Note: The Australian Rummikub Championship was held at LFG Sydney on 14 July 2018.

-The top 4 from the ACT and VIC will be automatically entered in the semi-finals round of the Australian Championship at LFG Sydney, and will receive weekend passes to LFG Sydney 2018.
+The top 4 from the ACT and VIC were be automatically entered in the semi-finals round of the Australian Championship at LFG Sydney, and received weekend passes to LFG Sydney 2018.

 World Rummikub Championship rules state that previous Australian Rummikub Champions are not eligible to represent Australia again.

 Congratulations to David Cordover (Catan) and Marcel Green (Ticket to Ride).

 Note: As David Cordover is already representing Australia as the 2017 National Champion, runner-up Nathan Johns is also headed to Cologne for the 2018 World Championship.
 (Both players to represent Australia in 2018.)